mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Below is a list of approved reviewers.

-1. @jasonblais: Reviews major changes to handbook.mattermost.com, such as updates to the table of contents.
+1. @jasonblais: Reviews major changes to handbook.mattermost.com, such as updates to the Table of Contents (SUMMARY.md).
 2. @justinegeffen, @amyblais: Editor reviews of all submitted PRs for correct grammar and consistent style.
-3. @rbradleyhaas, @michaelschiffmm: Signs off on changes to [business operations](https://handbook.mattermost.com/operations/business-operations).
+3. @rbradleyhaas: Signs off on changes to [business operations](https://handbook.mattermost.com/operations/business-operations).
 4. TBD: Signs off on changes to [messaging and math](https://handbook.mattermost.com/operations/messaging-and-math).
 5. TBD: Signs off on changes to [finance](https://handbook.mattermost.com/operations/finance).
 6. @natalie-hub: Signs off on changes to [workplace](https://handbook.mattermost.com/operations/workplace).